itesla/CGMES/README.md

 `numObjectsByType` outputs a table with the number of objects of each class that can be compared with CGMES conformity documentation.

+`allObjectsOfType <typeName>` outputs a table with a row for every object of the given type and columns for all possible attributes.

 ## Examples

 Some example calls: